Underlying Psychology of This Argument

 Prisons and Jails Not Equipped to Handle Withdrawal Programs

 Such prisoners must receive proper treatment when sentenced to prison or jail.
-If there is no capability at a prison, then the prisoner must be admitted into a rehabilitation center to go through a full treatment of withdrawal and behavioral mental therapy.
-One problem is how does a prisoner enters a program and remains under police guards while at the center.
+If there is no capability at a prison, then the drug addicts must be admitted into a rehabilitation center to go through a full treatment of withdrawal and behavioral mental therapy.
+One problem is how does a prisoner that is a drug addict enters a program and remains under police guards while at the center.

 Those convicted of murder must be isolated from the general population.
 Unless there is a rehabilitation center at the prison, or located close by, then there is the likelihood that prisoners will not receive treatment or get better.